 With IPF, the small air sacs in your lungs called alveoli become thick and stiff or scarred.
 This also means that your lungs have difficulty moving oxygen into the bloodstream and to your organs.
 The scarring in the lungs often gets worse as time goes on.
 Breathing and oxygen delivery, as a result, become more and more impaired.

 There’s no cure for IPF.
 The course of the disease varies greatly among individuals.
 Some people have a rapid worsening, some have episodes of on and off worsening, some have a slow progression, and others remain stable for years.
-While experts agree that the median length of survival in individuals with IPF is typically around three to five years from diagnosis, those with stable disease can live much longer.
+While experts agree that the median length of survival in individuals with IPF is typically around from diagnosis, those with stable disease can live much longer.
 Respiratory failure is the most common cause of death in IPF, but other causes can include:

 One of the earliest signs of IPF is shortness of breath.
 You may notice you are winded while walking down the street or going upstairs.
 You may have difficulty breathing while performing other physical tasks and need to take breaks to complete them.
 This happens because IPF causes stiffening or thickening and scarring within your lungs.
 As your lungs become more rigid, it’s harder for them to inflate and they can’t hold as much air.